ndhorton/rb120/notes/LSOOPBook.md

 - `Object#send` - explicit message-sending method, can be used to invoke methods on objects.
 The first argument passed to `send` should be a symbol or string representing the method you want to call; further arguments are the arguments to the method named by the symbol or string.
 - `Object#instance_of?` - returns `true` if the calling object is an instance of the `Class` passed as argument, `false` otherwise.
 Note that if called on an instance of a subclass with the superclass passed as argument, `instance_of?` returns `false`; it only returns `true` if the instance is a direct instance of the `Class` passed as argument.
 - `Object#to_s` - returns a string representation of the calling object.
 You generally want to override this method.
+- `Object#allocate` - allocates space for a new object of the calling class.
+Does not call `initialize` constructor. `allocate` is automatically called by `new` before `new` calls `initialize`.
+- `class << self` - ???
+- `begin` - keyword begins a section of code that might be expected to raise exceptions
+- `rescue` - keyword followed by `=>` and the name of a local variable to which the exception object will be assigned if an exception is raised.
+Begins the section where an exception can be handled.
+- `Kernel#raise` - method used to explicitly and deliberately raise an exception
+- `ensure` - keyword begins a block that is always executed whether an exception is raised or not

 ### The Object Model